In this tweet chat, English teachers discussed the benefits of telling digital stories on...

 Immigrants and their children are growing shares of Kansas’s population and electorate.

-- 3.7% (or 49,673) of registered voters in Kansas were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 4.1% (or 59,888) of all registered voters in Kansas were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council.

 1 in 8 Kansans are Latino or Asian.

 - The Latino share of Kansas’s population grew from 3.8% in 1990, to 7.0% in 2000, to 11.1% (or 322,424 people) in 2013.
 The Asian share of the population grew from 1.2% in 1990, to 1.7% in 2000, to 2.5% (or 73,219 people) in 2013, according to the U.S. Census Bureau.